teppyboy/SirHurtAPI/README.md

 ```
 bool LaunchExploit() - Download & Inject SirHurt V4, return true if sucess and false if not.
 bool Execute(string script) - Execute a script, return true if sucess and false if not.
-bool DownloadDLL() - Download SirHurt V4 dll (and SirHurtInjector if not exist), return true if sucess and false if not.
+bool DownloadDLL(bool DownloadSirHurtInjector) - Download SirHurt V4 dll (and SirHurtInjector if not exist + boolean is true), return true if sucess and false if not.
 bool ExecuteFromFile() - Execute a script from a file, return true if sucess and false if not.
 bool AutoInjectToggle() - Enable/Disable auto inject and return true = enabled, false = disabled.
 bool GetAutoInject() - Get Auto inject status and return true = enabled, false = disabled.